Steelers in Paris! Saints at the Stade! Steelers-Saints en France: It’s happening!

 Come for the whole week!
 Not just the four nights offered by the package!
 Paris is the best and October is perfect — usually not that expensive, usually not that cold, and usually not that crowded.
 It’s ideal.

-Steelers fans who want to maintain a certain level of daily experience with bridges over rivers should stay on the Ile St Louis — my first real home in Paris — and cross onto the Left or Right Bank every morning.
+Steelers fans who want to maintain a certain level of daily experience with bridges over rivers should stay on the Ile St Louis and cross onto the Left or Right Bank every morning.
 Or maybe you can’t live without bravely marching up and down many hills!
-For you, consider Montmartre (the “mont” gives it away) or — less crowded, but also less iconic, the Butte-aux-Cailles, one of the most village-y feeling neighborhoods in the whole city.
+For you, consider Montmartre (the “mont” gives it away) or — less crowded, but also somewhat less iconic — the Butte-aux-Cailles, one of the most village-y feeling neighborhoods in the whole city.

-If however you are looking to ease your journey to the Stade de France, you could stay within walking distance of the RER B stations (including the Gare du Nord, Les Halles, St-Michel) — but honestly it’s so easy to get there that I wouldn’t make that too big a factor.
+If you are looking to ease your journey to the Stade de France for the game on Sunday, you could stay within walking distance of the RER B stations (including the Gare du Nord, Les Halles, St-Michel) — but honestly it’s so easy to get there that I wouldn’t make that too big a factor.

 Maybe you’re looking for a Steelers bar in Paris?